 Meet the members of CGI's management

-Mr. Schindler joined CGI through the company’s acquisition of American Management Systems, Inc. (AMS), where he held various management and consulting positions in the U.S. and Canada in support of commercial and government clients
+Mr. Schindler joined CGI through the company’s acquisition of American Management Systems, Inc. (AMS), where he held various management and consulting positions in the U.S. and Canada in support of commercial and government clients.

-A recognized industry leader, Mr. Schindler has been named a Top 100 Leader by Federal Computer Week and he frequently speaks and writes about technology and business strategy topics.
+A recognized industry leader, Mr. Schindler has twice been named a Top 100 Leader by Federal Computer Week and he frequently speaks and writes about technology and business strategy topics.
 He holds a Bachelor of Science degree in computer science from Purdue University.